mitchellbpowell/website/p/odds-and-ends.markdown

 # Cladistics
 [Cladistics](https://en.wikipedia.org/wiki/Cladistics) classifies living beings in terms of biological relatedness rather than the categories we intuitively use in English.
 See, for example, the title of Lulu Miller's _Why Fish Don't Exist_.

+# Dennett, Daniel

+Daniel Dennett is one of the more interesting philosophers alive today.
+You might enjoy his _Intuition Pumps and Other Tools for Thinking_.

 # Exponential growth: back-of-envelope calculations